AD ALTA

 physicaly weaker.
 In opposite Celts came from less hospitable

-and colder environment, thus they were physically stronger (Hp
+and colder environment, thus they were physically stronger (Hp.

+Aer.
 12).
 Even Aristotle held similar opinions, he was a great

 advocate of slavery (Aristot.
 Pol.
 1.4-8).
 His work was one of